 function description

 lazy.
 Use next layout on the actual group

 next_layout()

 lazy.
 Use previous layout on the actual group

 prev_layout()

 lazy.screen.
 Move to the group on the right

 next_group()

 lazy.screen.
 Move to the group on the left

 prev_group()

 lazy.screen.
 Move to the last visited group

 toggle_group()

 lazy.group.
 Switch window focus to next window in group

 next_window()

 lazy.group.
 Switch window focus to previous window in group

 prev_window()

 lazy.
 Move to the group called group_name.
 Takes an optional toggle parameter (defaults to

-group["group_name"]rue).
-If this group is already on the screen, then the group is toggled with last used
+group["group_name" False).
+If this group is already on the screen, it does nothing by default; to toggle with the

-toscreen()
+toscreen() last used group instead, use toggle=True.

 lazy.layout.
 Increase the space for master window at the expense of slave windows

 increase_ratio()

 lazy.layout.
 Decrease the space for master window in the advantage of slave windows

 decrease_ratio()